 - Chronic knee pain (arthritis or injury)

-Our plasma treatments strengthen these weak tissues, leading to improved joint and muscle functions with significantly less pain.
+Our platelet rich plasma treatments strengthen these weak tissues, leading to improved joint and muscle functions with significantly less pain.

 Let’s take a deeper dive into the PRP Process.

 In a previous blog, we provided an overview of the PRP Process.
 This outlines what protocols you can expect prior to and after your treatment, as well as how the procedure is performed.
 Depending on your particular injury, one to multiple sessions of platelet-rich plasma may be required.
 We work with our patients to create an ideal plan for each individual to provide the best chance of a successful outcome.